-We have introduced profit switch in one of our previous tutorials.
+We have introduced a profit switch in one of our previous tutorials.
 It is a function that is managed remotely from your minerstat dashboard.
 So to use it, you will need to register a new account at minerstat and set up minerstat software on any of your mining devices.
-We offer mining OS if you prefer Linux, Windows mining software if you prefer Windows and ASIC Hub for all ASIC owners.
+We offer mining OS if you prefer Linux, Windows mining software if you prefer Windows, and ASIC Hub for all ASIC owners.

-- It is easy to set up profit switch between NiceHash pools and other pools for direct coin mining so you can only mine on NiceHash when it actually benefits you (taking fees into consideration).
+- It is easy to set up a profit switch between NiceHash pools and other pools for direct coin mining so you can only mine on NiceHash when it actually benefits you (taking fees into consideration).

 - You want to have total remote control over your mining rigs.

-- You want to control the alerts you get and where you want to receive them (e-mail, Telegram, smartphone) and you want to take immediate action in the crisis situations (e.g., high temperature, unresponsive rig, etc.) with the help of smart triggers.
+- You want to control the alerts you get and where you want to receive them (e-mail, Telegram, smartphone) and you want to take immediate action in crisis situations (e.g., high temperature, unresponsive rig, etc.) with the help of smart triggers.

 - You want to use custom mining clients.